kenwals/shinrin-yoku/README.md

 3. Git commit issue , in the beginning i was using only git on the command line .
 Somehow not all my commits were appearing in Github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
 I resolved this issue by git commiting with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 5. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
-I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
+I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site. text shadow mistake images missing unable to customise the ul for locations

 If this section grows too long, you may want to split it off into a separate file and link to it from here.
 ***